Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: The Transit Network Design Problem

 \subsection{Markov Decision Process Formulation}

-A \acf{MDP} is a formalism commonly used to define problems in \ac{RL}~\cite[Chapter~3]{sutton2018reinforcement}.
-In an \ac{MDP}, an \textbf{agent} interacts with an {\bf environment} over a series of {\bf timesteps} $t$, starting at $t=0$.
-At each timestep $t$, the environment is in a \textbf{state} $s_t \in \mathcal{S}$, and the agent observes the state and takes some \textbf{action} $a_t \in \mathcal{A}_t$, where $\mathcal{A}_t$ is the set of available actions at that timestep.
-The environment then transitions to a new state $s_{t+1} \in \mathcal{S}$ according to the state transition distribution $P(s_{t+1} | s_t, a_t)$, and the agent receives a numerical \textbf{reward} $R_t \in \mathbb{R}$ according to the reward distribution $P(R_t | s_t, a_t, s_{t+1})$.
+A \acf{MDP} is a formalism used to define problems in \ac{RL}~\cite[Chapter~3]{sutton2018reinforcement}.
+In an \ac{MDP}, an {\bf agent} interacts with an {\bf environment} over a series of {\bf timesteps} $t$.
+At each timestep $t$, the environment is in a \textbf{state} $s_t$, and the agent observes the state and takes some \textbf{action} $a_t \in \mathcal{A}_t$, where $\mathcal{A}_t$ is the set of available actions at that timestep.
+The environment then transitions to a new state $s_{t+1}$ according to the state transition distribution $P(s_{t+1} | s_t, a_t)$, and the agent receives a \textbf{reward} $R_t \in \mathbb{R}$ according to the reward function $R_t = f_R(s_t, a_t, s_{t+1})$.
 The agent chooses actions according to its \textbf{policy} $\pi(a_t|s_t)$, which is a probability distribution over $\mathcal{A}_t$ given $s_t$.
-In \ac{RL}, the goal is usually to learn a policy $\pi$ that maximizes the return $G_t$, defined as a time-discounted sum of rewards:
+In \ac{RL}, the goal is to find a policy $\pi$ that maximizes the return $G_t$, defined as the time-discounted sum of rewards:

 Where $\gamma \in [0,1]$ is a parameter that discounts rewards farther in the future, and $t_\text{end}$ is the final time-step of the \ac{MDP}.
-The sequence of states visited, actions taken, and rewards received from $t=0$ to $t_\text{end}$ constitutes one \textbf{episode} of the \ac{MDP}.
+The sequence of states visited, actions taken, and rewards received from $t=1$ to $t_\text{end}$ constitutes one \textbf{episode} of the \ac{MDP}.

-We here describe the \ac{MDP} we use to represent a construction approach to the \acl{NDP}.
-As shown in \autoref{eqn:state}, the state $s_t$ is composed of the set of finished routes $\mathcal{R}_t$, and an in-progress route $r_t$ which is currently being planned.
+We here define an \ac{MDP} that constructs a transit network for the \acl{NDP} (\autoref{fig:mdp_flowchart}).
+As shown in \autoref{eqn:state}, the state $s_t$ is composed of the set of finished routes $\mathcal{R}_t$, and an in-progress route $r_t$ which is currently being planned:

-The starting state is $s_1 = (\mathcal{R}_1 = \{\}, r_1 = [])$.
-At a high level, the \ac{MDP} alternates at every timestep between two modes: on odd-numbered timesteps, the agent selects an extension to the route $r_t$ that it is currently planning; on even-numbered timesteps, the agent chooses whether or not to stop extending $r_t$ and add it to the set of finished routes.
+The starting state $s_1$ is $(\mathcal{R}_1 = \{\}, r_1 = [])$.
+The \ac{MDP} alternates at every timestep between two modes: on odd-numbered timesteps, the agent selects an extension to the route $r_t$ that it is currently planning; on even-numbered timesteps, the agent chooses whether or not to stop extending $r_t$ and add it to the set of finished routes.

-On odd-numbered timesteps, the available actions are drawn from $\textup{SP}$, the set of shortest paths between all pairs of nodes in $\mathcal{C}$.
+On odd-numbered timesteps, the available actions are drawn from $\textup{SP}$, the set of shortest paths between all pairs of nodes in $\mathcal{G}$.
 If $r_t = []$, then: